Passive Multi-Target Visible Light Positioning Based on Multi-Camera Joint Optimization: System Model

-where $\bm{R}\cw$ is the rotation matrix representing the camera's orientation, and $\bm{t}\cw$ is the translation vector representing the camera’s position offset.
+where $\bm{x}^\mathrm{w}$ and $\bm{x}^\mathrm{c}$ are arbitrary points in WCS and CCS, respectively; $\bm{R}\cw$ is the rotation matrix representing the camera's orientation; and $\bm{t}\cw$ is the translation vector representing the camera’s position offset.
 As shown in Fig. \ref{fig:scenario}, an LED target $R$ is captured by camera $O^\mathrm{c}$, and is projected to $R'$ on the image plane.
 Then, according to the principle of pinhole imaging model, the projection process of point $R$ in CCS onto PCS can be expressed as:

 where $\bm{r}^\mathrm{c}\triangleq[x^\mathrm{c};y^\mathrm{c};z^\mathrm{c}]$ denotes the camera coordinates of $R$, and $\bm{u}^\mathrm{p}\triangleq[u^\mathrm{p};v^\mathrm{p}]$ denotes the pixel coordinates of $R'$.